mconlon17/organization-ontology/docs/source/addresses.rst

-    :doc:`doc-IAO_0000429`  An entity with properties and a value :doc:`doc-ORG_3000002`  A datatype property to contain an email address string :doc:`doc-RO_0000091`   Object property relating an entity to a disposition :doc:`doc-ORG_0000031`  A disposition of an adress to obtain information :doc:`doc-IAO_0000422`  An entity with properties and a value for postal delivery :doc:`doc-ORG_0000032`  An address used to send bills to an entity :doc:`doc-ORG_3000003`  An datatype property to contain a postal address string
+    :doc:`doc-IAO_0000429`  An entity with properties and a value :doc:`doc-ORG_3000002`  A datatype property to contain an email address string :doc:`doc-RO_0000091`   Object property relating an entity to a disposition :doc:`doc-ORG_0000031`  A quality of an adress to obtain information :doc:`doc-IAO_0000422`  An entity with properties and a value for postal delivery :doc:`doc-ORG_0000032`  An address used to send bills to an entity :doc:`doc-ORG_3000003`  An datatype property to contain a postal address string